Hands on with the new Apple devices

 AirPods

 Imagine, if you will, a pair of classic white Apple headphones.
-Now take scissors and chop of the wires.
+Now take scissors and chop off the wires.
 You have a pair of headphones that feels the same, but untethered and itching to get lost.
 At $159, that feels like a big risk to take.

 The individual ear buds are incredibly light, weighing in at .14 ounces each.
 Luckily, they fit snugly, but ears are like snowflakes (they're all unique), and sweaty ears during a workout are like melting snowflakes.
 The hard plastic buds likely won't fit everyone's ears as well, leading some people to lose them easier than others.